 The group leader will double-check that all adults helping to supervise the trip have been subject to police checks.

-A copy of the completed risk assessment will be given to the EVC and all adults supervising the trip.
+A copy of the completed risk assessment will be given to the EVC as well as all adults supervising the trip.